Irreversibility and randomness: Irreversibility of the Boltzmann equation

-For understanding our ``randomness first'' program, it is important to explain what has been achieved here mathematically,\footnote{See also Bodineau et al.\ (2023) for a summary.
+For understanding our ``randomness first'' program, it is important to explain what has been achieved here mathematically,\footnote{See also Bodineau et al.\ (2026) for a summary.
 The book-length survey by Villani (2002) remains worthwhile.} and hence to recognize what remains unsatisfactory physically.\footnote{For simplicity we ignore a complication: instead of taking the particle number $N$ fixed and letting $N\raw\infty$, Lanford (1975) and Deng, Hani, and Ma (2024) use the grand canonical ensemble and take $N$ to be random variable whose expectation value is sent to infinity in the Boltzmann--Grad limit.
-This apparent complication in fact simplifies their proofs but could have been avoided (as they state themselves), and seems irrelevant for our purposes.} \begin{enumerate} \item One assumes Newton's laws (for finite $N$) with hard sphere dynamics, in which each molecule moves freely until it encounters another molecule, upon which they scatter elastically.
-Let $\varep$ be the diameter of the molecules, with non-overlapping domain $\CD_N\subset \R^{2dN}$ on which $|\mathbf{r}_n-\mathbf{r}_m|\geq \varep$ for all $1\leq n\neq m$.
-There is a subset $\CZ_N\subset \CD_N$ of Lebesgue measure zero such that on $\CD_N\backslash\CZ_N$ the hard sphere dynamics exists for all times; in particular, collisions of more than two particles do not occur on $\CD_N\backslash\CZ_N$.
-To keep the notation simple we will always assume that $(\mathbf{z}_1, \ldots ,\mathbf{z}_{N})\in \CD_N\backslash \CZ_N$, which as $N\raw\infty$ holds with probability $\raw 1$. \item At $t=0$ the coordinates $\mathbf{z}_n$ of the $N$ molecules are assumed independent and identically distributed (i.i.d.) via some one-particle distribution function $p(\mathbf{z})$, assumed Lipschitz continuous in both variables with Gaussian decay in $\mathbf{v}$, and normalized such that
+This apparent complication in fact simplifies their proofs but could have been avoided (as they state themselves), and seems irrelevant for our purposes.} \begin{enumerate} \item One assumes Newton's laws (for finite $N$) with hard-sphere dynamics, in which each particle moves freely until it encounters another particle, upon which they scatter elastically.
+Let $\varep$ be the diameter of the particles, with non-overlapping domain $\CD_N\subset \R^{2dN}$ on which $|\mathbf{r}_n-\mathbf{r}_m|\geq \varep$ for all $1\leq n\neq m$.
+There is a subset $\CZ_N\subset \CD_N$ of Lebesgue measure zero such that on $\CD_N\backslash\CZ_N$ the hard-sphere dynamics exists for all times; in particular, collisions of more than two particles do not occur on $\CD_N\backslash\CZ_N$.
+Since under \er{1.4} below, which is the basic assumption in all that follows, initial data in $\CZ_N$ have zero probability even for finite $N$, to keep the notation simple we assume that $(\mathbf{z}_1, \ldots ,\mathbf{z}_{N})\in \CD_N\backslash \CZ_N$ and henceforth ignore $\CZ_N$. \item At $t=0$ the coordinates $\mathbf{z}_n$ of the $N$ particles are assumed independent and identically distributed (i.i.d.) on the non-overlapping domain $\CD_N$ via a probability density